LoyolaChicagoBooks/introcs-csharp/rst/jedit.rst

 One view can be split into a left and right view.
 Between the headings of two views is a small icon pointing both left and right.
 Clicking this undoes the corresponding split.
-Similarly, when a view has been split into top and botom parts, there is an icon pointing up and down just above the bottom view .
+Similarly, when a view has been split into top and bottom parts, there is an icon pointing up and down just above the bottom view .
 Unfortunately neither of these little icons have a tool tip reminding you of their use.